 For years I have been wanting to do a period theme piece based on young 1930’s travelers who rode the rails to escape the Dust Bowl and Great Depression.
 I was able to convince the fellas at Garage to let me have a go at it, and after much collaboration it’s finally in print.
 The scope of the project had to change slightly in order to fit within the budget and creative needs of the magazine.
 Everything was shot in the San Francisco Bay Area, but some of the location scouting took me to Salinas and Sonora California.

 I was leery at first to give up some of my original ideas, but overall I am very pleased with the end result.
 This project comes after years of thoughts, a month of planning, a week of location scouting, and 10 hours of shooting.
 Our clothing stylist Malia was the unsung hero on this shoot.
 Her choices really helped bring the 1930’s to the camera and she was still able to keep the clothing relevant for today.
 My favorite part of the shoot was picking out props from a friends garage and a killer little antique shop in San Carlos, CA.

 It is difficult to get approval for personal projects from a magazine.
-They have to showcase their vision first and foremost.
-Photographers can not take it personal.
-We have to keep working and keep developing new ideas.
+They have to showcase their vision first and foremost, and then find a budget.
+Photographers can’t take it personal.
 This piece has taught me that it can work out and everyone can get what they need.

 Thanks to the entire crew…